TheLemonWaffle/TheLemonWaffle/README.md

 - 🌱 Learning ps2sdk/c++/c.
 - 🔨 Currently working on a homebrew ps2 game.
 - 📚 Studying Computer science at Keele university
-- 💞️ Not looking to do collabrative work.
+- 💞️ Not looking to do collabrative projects currently.
 - 📫 How to reach me joelblakey@hotmail.com

 Projects in my github so far